 Choosing a Major:

+Since space in each major is limited, the earlier you can apply, the better.
+Each application is dated and reviewed on a first-come, first-served basis and incomplete applications cannot be processed for review.
 Early application increases your chance of placement in your preferred major.
 If your desired major is full at the time you apply, you may select an alternative major that is open AND opt to be added to the waitlist for a major that is full.
 If a space in the waitlisted major becomes available, you will be notified via email.
 Majors cannot be changed once the application is submitted.

 Choosing a Pre-College major will allow you to explore one particular field of design or fine art in depth.
 Study in a major is only one component of the comprehensive Pre-College program.
 Students in all majors come away with a depth of experience, advancement and artwork through their Foundations courses

 Application + Payment Timeline

 Scholarship application deadline